Link-/pblog/_posts/2021-04-05-adopt-command-pattern-for-actions.md

 #### commands/index.js

 This is a neat little trick that will allow us to import all the commands listed in it without looping through the content of the path and requiring each file individually.
+When require is given the path of a folder, it'll look for an `index.js` file in that folder; if there is one, it uses that, and if there isn't, it fails.
+To prevent this failure, we create an `index.js` and require all the individual commands.

 ```javascript
 module.exports = [